saimj7/Sustainable-Mobility/Electric and Conventional Vehicles/README.md

 ---

-***In this Readme, we only concentrate on installing the QSS library, required to size and analyze the Conventional (ICU), Electric vehicle powertrains!***
+***For now, we only concentrate on installing the QSS library, required to size and analyze the Conventional (ICU), Electric vehicle powertrains!***

 > Dig deeper into the repositories to simulate different powertrains

 > Understand fuel consumption and energy efficiency

 [![The QSS Library for Simulink:](https://i.imgur.com/hLJtirD.jpeg)]()